Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 temperature sensors on a single long cable.

-The script tracked mercury arc lamp usage in a lab for years
+This script tracked mercury arc lamp usage in a lab for years

-with DS18B20 sensors.
+using DS18B20 sensors.
 Moreover, type K thermocouples were used

-with the MAX31850 Adafruit 1727 interface, measuring temperatures
+with the MAX31850 Adafruit 1727 interface, for measuring temperatures

 ranging from -200°C to 1260°C.

 The Linux kernel auto-discovers 1-Wire temperature sensors at startup.

-Various sensors can be used on the same bus.
+Different types of sensors can be used on the same bus.
 This script logs

 data from all 1Wire temperature sensors.
 The kernel supports 1-Wire

-sensors DS18S22, DS18B20, MAX31850, DS1825, and DS28EA00.
+sensors DS18S20, DS1822, DS18B20, MAX31850, DS1825, and DS28EA00.

 This script either logs periodic temperature measurements or,